Rail map of South-Eastern Australia

 Trains from Melbourne up to Seymour and Shepparton are run by Vline.
 Seymour trains have economy class seating only, and Shepparton trains have first class seating and a cafeteria buffet as well as economy class seats.
 Let Vline do the driving while you watch the countryside slip by.
 After you leave Melbourne's suburbs, your train climbs the Great Dividing Range then glides down through the old railway town of Seymour and into the fertile Goulburn Valley fruit growing area of which Shepparton is the unofficial capital.

 Schedule:Trains depart Melbourne Southern Cross station for Seymour approximately hourly - less frequently on weekends.
 Trains depart Melbourne Southern Cross for Shepparton every day in the morning and in the late afternoon and on weekdays there is a third departure around midday.
-Trains depart Shepparton for Melbourne every day in the early morning and in the afternoon, and on weekdays there is also a midday departure.
+Trains depart Shepparton for Melbourne in the early morning (twice each morning on weekdays), in the afternoon, and on weekdays there is also a midday departure.
 Journey time to Seymour is about an hour and a half, and to Shepparton the journey time from Melbourne is about two and a half hours.
-Advance bookings are not required on Seymour trains - just buy your ticket at the station.
+Advance bookings are not required on Seymour trains - just buy and top up your Myki card at the station on the day.
 Bookings are available on Shepparton trains and although they are not essential, bookings are advised particularly at peak times.

 Melbourne to Bendigo, Echuca and Swan Hill